- What are the basic requirements to hear your station on the web?

 - Web Browser: Internet Explorer 6.X or 7.X, Firefox, Safari, Netscape 7.X

 - Stable Connection To The Internet Cable / DSL / T1 or higher strongly recommended

 Q. I can't hear your stream.
 What's wrong?

 Streaming audio generally works best with broadband connections (DSL, cable modem, T1, etc.).
 Upgrading to a broadband connection is strongly recommended for best results.
-If you are having trouble connecting to Jazz 91 from our website, please try one of the following solutions:

 Q. Am I hearing the same live radio broadcast over the web?